Call for Posters: Workshop "Annotation of Non-Standard Corpora"

 Corpus linguistics is enjoying growing popularity in virtually all branches of linguistics.
 However, most corpora still represent just a tiny fraction of linguistic reality as they usually consist of samples of present-day written standard language.
 This workshop aims at bringing together researchers working on the (manual or automatic) annotation of non-standard corpora.
 These include, for example, historical corpora, corpora of spoken language and co-speech gesture, chat corpora, learner corpora, or corpora of signed languages.
 In particular, we focus on the peculiarities of syntactic and semantic annotation, with the goal of discussing best-practice models in dealing with issues of normalization and uncertainty in non-standard data.

 The topics of the workshop encompass (i) challenges of (semi-)automatic preprocessing, (ii) annotation and data representation strategies for non-standard data, and the treatment of ambiguities, and (iii) issues of transparency and re-usability of annotations and tag sets, especially in semantic annotation.

 Our workshop aims to provide a discussion forum for these and other open questions relating to the annotation of non-standard corpora.
 In addition, its goal is to establish a network between researchers from different linguistic disciplines facing similar challenges on very different datasets.

-In addition to the oral presentations (see programme at tinyurl.com/ansc2019), we invite abstracts for poster presentations by early-career researchers (advanced MA students as well as PhD students).
-If you are working on a project that is relevant to the subject area of the workshop and that you would like to present as a poster, please send a short abstract (~500 words) to email@example.com by June 15, 2019.
-Notifications of acceptance/rejection can be expected by the end of June.
+In addition to the oral presentations (see programme at tinyurl.com/ansc2019), we invite abstracts for poster presentations on completed or ongoing work related to the annotation of non-standard data.
+If you are working on a project that is relevant to the subject area of the workshop and that you would like to present as a poster, please send a short abstract (~500 words) to firstname.lastname@example.org by July 10, 2019.
+Notifications of acceptance/rejection can be expected by the end of July.

 Stefan Hartmann, University of Bamberg